 Start Here If You Are Rewatching Bridgerton Season 2

-- Episode 1, “Capital R Rake”: Anthony wants a wife, but needs a match.
+- Episode 1, “Capital R Rake”: Anthony wants a wife, but needs a match

-- Episode 2, “Off To The Races”: Anthony and Kate are already the real race.
+- Episode 2, “Off To The Races”: Anthony and Kate become the real competition

-- Episode 3, “A Bee In Your Bonnet”: the bee finally explains Anthony.
+- Episode 3, “A Bee In Your Bonnet”: Anthony’s grief finally explains the man underneath the viscount

-- Episode 4, “Victory”: Anthony wins the wrong victory.
+- Episode 4, “Victory”: Anthony responds to desire by choosing the wrong future

-- Episode 8, “The Viscount Who Loved Me”: Anthony finally chooses love.
+- Episode 8, “The Viscount Who Loved Me”: Anthony and Kate finally choose love

 Keep Going With Bridgerton